A Winter Belvoir Castle Wedding with Kelly & Kyle

 How long have you been together/Any stories about how you met?

 We’ve been together for 9 years (to the day of our wedding) it all started with a drunken night in town for Christmas.
-At the end of the night my friend and I headed to the taxi rank with our chips and cheese in one hand and shoes in the other (as you do!.)
 After waiting in the freezing cold for what felt like forever, I got impatient and started ringing a few taxi companies.
-I had almost given up and started to walk home when eventually somebody from one of the firms answered.
+I’d almost given up and started to walk home when eventually somebody answered.
 That someone was Kyle.
 He worked part time taking taxi bookings and sounded a bit grumpy so I thought I would try and cheer him up (or should I say chat him up.)
 He should have finished his shift an hour before and had pulled the short straw for overtime.
 So, there I was rambling down the phone in my drunken state, he didn’t sound too impressed but it didn’t stop him keeping my number!
 We met up the next day, clicked and got it off straight away and here we are today!

 Any stories or tales from the proposal?